beginning Fall 2026: Cedar Cohort

 Understand how secure attachment forms the basis for emotional resilience, healthy relationships, and deeper spiritual practice.

-• Integral Maps
+• Developmental Maps

-• Growing Up (developmental maturity),
+• Growing & Organizing (developmental maturity),

-• Cleaning Up (shadow integration),
+• Integrating (shadow integration),

 These maps provide multidimensional guidance for whole-person transformation and spiritual evolution.